mayasharma2110/Bookworm/README.md

 Expected - When the user registers with a username that already exists in the database this will be shown to the user and they will be asked to pick another username.

-Testing - Tested the feature by trying to register under a already created username.
+Testing - Tested the feature by trying to register under an already created username.

-Result - The feature acted as normally and it did tell me the username was already taken and to choose another username.
+Result - The feature acted as normally, and it did tell me the username was already taken and to choose another username.

 Expected - When the user registers with a username that does not already exist in the database thier information will be added to the database (under users collection) and they will be taken back to the home page.